JamesKotov/express-req-logger/README.md

 A simple logging middleware for the [express] http framework for nodejs.
 This module uses the [pino] logger and was inspired by the [koa-req-logger] module.
 This module was created with typescript, and is compatible with both javascript and typescript projects.

-As well as logging requests and providing a log object in requests, this module also sets the HTTP Headers Date, X-Response-Time and X-Request-ID.
+As well as logging requests and providing a log object in requests, this module also sets the HTTP Headers and X-Request-ID.
 - **X-Request-ID** Header is set to a new uuid or the value of the X-Request-ID header sent with the request.
 This allows requests to be tracked through microservices.
 - **Date** Header is set to the date and time that the request was received.